feiglab/ProteinStructureEmbedding/README.md

 - For detailed error messages and troubleshooting, the script outputs logs that can be checked in case of failures.
 - Remember to use the cleaning options if your PDB files might contain non-standard residues or formats.

-These methods allow for the flexible application of our models to a variety of prediction tasks in protein analysis.

 For a full description of the utility of the `predict.py` script, you can run `python predict.py -h` or `python predict.py --help`:

 ```